dapr/components-contrib/nameresolution/consul/Readme.md

 ### External Registration

-If consul service registration is managed externally from dapr you need to ensure that the dapr-to-dapr internal grpc port is added to the service metadata under `DAPR_PORT` (this key is configurable).
+If consul service registration is managed externally from dapr you need to ensure that the dapr-to-dapr internal grpc port is added to the service metadata under `DAPR_PORT` (this key is configurable) and that the consul service Id matches the dapr app Id.
 The config should then look as follows:

 ```yaml
 spec: